tranghane/Java-Calculator/README.md

 in Java but also delivery a useful tool that can help a wide range of user.
 An example of text with **bold** and *italic* fonts.

-## User stories:
+## User want:

 - As a user, I want to be able to perform standard operation
 - As a user, I want to continue my calculation with the previous result
 - As a user, I want to perform scientific functions
-- As a user, I want to view my results to a history log
+- As a user, I want to view my results in a history log
 - As a user, I want to reset my history log
 - As a user, I want to save the last result that I got, output from the program, and the history log
 - As a user, I want to continue with the result history and the last input that I got from earlier time.
-- As a user, I want to be able to add multiple Operations to Calculator
+- As a user, I want to be able to add multiple Operations to the Calculator

-## Instructions for Grader:
+## Instructions for User:
 - You can add multiple Operations to Calculator simply by clicking any operation button
 - You can remove all of Operations to Calculator by clicking "reset" button
 - You can locate my visial component when ever you run the file CalculatorLauncher file